darvld/solid-kotlin/docs/draft.md

     // You can store the connected handler, so you can manually disconnect
-    // it later, and even re-connect it val handler: SignalHandler = textField("Say something").onClick {
+    // it later, and even re-connect it val handler: SignalHandler = textField("Say something").onEdit {
         // Implicit parameter "it" of type TextField println("You said: $it.text")
     }

-    // You can create disposable handlers: they will automatically disconnect
+    // You can create disposable handlers: they will automatically
-    // after a certain amount of calls (defaults to 1): button("Disconnect").onClick.connectDisposable(disconnectAfter=3) {
+    // disconnect after a certain amount of calls (defaults to 1): button("Disconnect").onClick.connectDisposable(disconnectAfter=3) {
         if(handler.connected)
 	    	handler.disconnect()